pschool-in/curriculum/content/grammar/negative-sentence.md

 The jug is empty.
 ```

-The first sentence is known as negative sentence and the second sentence is
+The first sentence is known as a negative sentence and the second sentence is
-known as positive sentence.
+known as a positive sentence.

 ### some vs any